 If your skin tends to feel tight after cleansing, applying a toner or essence can help.
 Look for one with calming and hydrating ingredients like rose water, glycerin, or aloe vera.

-This is the powerhouse step.
-A good serum delivers concentrated ingredients that penetrate deeply.
+This is an important step.
+A good serum delivers concentrated ingredients that help to improve absorption.
 Choose a serum that addresses your specific skin goals:

 4. Moisturize Generously